 Newness is scary, isn’t it?
 As much as I’d like to say that I fully embrace change, if I’m being really honest with myself, I don’t.
 Not always.
-Personally, everything feels different with COVID-19.
+Personally, everything feels different with the pandemic.
 My eating habits, my fitness routines — even my emotions!
 And I know I’m not alone.
 But despite the fear that comes with things that are different, I’m trying to lean into the change and find reasons to be happy.
-I’m also trying to create *new normals* to help me get through, and one of the ways I’m doing that is by looking at healthy must-haves for COVID-19.
+I’m also trying to create *new normals* to help me get through, and one of the ways I’m doing that is by looking at healthy quarantine must-haves.

 From products to keep me centered on what’s important to resources that can share actionable tips, here are a few things I’m leaning into right now.
 Hopefully, this list can encourage and guide you, too.
 We’re in this together!